joshcrow/greenhouse-beach/build-phase-1.md

 ### **6.a.
 Hardware assembly (the wiring)**

 Use your breadboard and jumper wires to connect the sensor.
 The BME280 sensor uses the I2C communication protocol, which requires four wires.
+We are using GPIO 21 and 22, which are the default I2C pins for most ESP32 boards.

 * **ESP32 3.3V** \-\> BME280 **VIN** (Power)
 * **ESP32 GND** \-\> BME280 **GND** (Ground)